Orthopedic physical therapy residency

 close icon

-The program curriculum is designed to prepare the participant to sit for the ABPTS Orthopedic Clinical Specialist Examination and is approximately 53 weeks in duration beginning the week prior to Labor Day of each year.
+The 53-week program prepares participants for the ABPTS Orthopedic Clinical Specialist Examination and begins the week before Labor Day each year.

 Program Goals and Outcomes